|

 What are Petroglyphs?

-Petroglyphs offer a unique view into the history of Hawaii - some petroglyphs date back to the 16th century - only one century after Columbus first landed on American soil!
-The word "Petroglyph" comes from the Greek words, "petros" for rock, and "glyphein" to carve, Hawaiians call this form of rock art "k'i’i pohaku", or images in stone.
+Petroglyphs offer a unique view into the history of Hawaii – some of them date as far back as to the 16th century!
+The word “Petroglyph” comes from the Greek words, “petros” for rock, and “glyphein” to carve, Hawaiians call this form of rock art “k’i’i pohaku“, or images in stone.

 Malama 'Aina - Take care of the land!